opentripplanner/OpenTripPlanner/docs/Configuration.md

 ## Configuration types

 The OTP configuration files use the JSON file format.
-OTP allows comments and unquoted field names in the JSON configuration files - to be more human friendly.
-OTP support all the basic JSON types: nested objects `{...}`, arrays `[]`, numbers `789.0` and boolean `true` | `false`.
+OTP allows comments and unquoted field names in the JSON configuration files to be more human-friendly.
+OTP supports all the basic JSON types: nested objects `{...}`, arrays `[]`, numbers `789.0` and boolean `true` | `false`.
 In addition to these basic types some configuration parameters are parsed with some restrictions.
 In the documentation below we will refer to the following types: